jepstein-eagle/adaptable/packages/adaptable/readme/functions/calculated-column-function.md

 **Can I edit the value a Calculated Column directly?**

 No, a Calculated Column is readonly.
-You can edit the Expression but cannot edit one of the cells in the column itself.
+You can edit the **Expression** but you cannot edit one of the cells in the column itself.

 **Can I create a Calculated Column that returns a string?**